holgern/scikit-optimize/README.rst

     pip install scikit-optimize

-This installs an essential version of scikit-optimize.
-To install scikit-optimize with plotting functionality, you can instead do:
+This installs the essentials.
+To install plotting functionality, you can instead do:
 ::

     pip install 'scikit-optimize[plots]'

-This will install matplotlib along with scikit-optimize.
+This will additionally install Matplotlib.

-In addition there is a `conda-forge <https://conda-forge.org/>`_ package of scikit-optimize:
+If you're using Anaconda platform, there is a `conda-forge <https://conda-forge.org/>`_ package of scikit-optimize:
 ::

     conda install -c conda-forge scikit-optimize